Mathieu Bastareaud: International career

 In 2010, Bastareaud was selected to the French Barbarians squad to play Tonga on 26 November.

 Bastareaud started his first test in two years in 2017, against New Zealand in a 38–18 loss.
 Bastareaud had not made it onto the international field since he started in the 2015 Rugby World Cup quarter final, where the French lost to New Zealand 62–13.
-Bastareaud's two-year absence was cause by the fact that he had struggled with form loss and with injuries since the World Cup.
+Bastareaud's two-year absence was caused by the fact that he had struggled with form loss and with injuries since the World Cup.

 Bastareaud missed the opening round of the 2018 Six Nations Championship due to suspension.
 He returned to international rugby on 23 February 2018 to start against Italy.
 Bastareaud had the final say in the fixture, scoring a try in the 73rd minute.
 His try was converted by François Trinh-Duc to make the final score against the Italians a 34–17 win, France's first international win in over 11 months.
 Bastareaud continued his return with good form and he ended up captaining France for the first time on 17 March 2018 during a 13–14 loss to Wales.

 On 19 June 2019, Bastareaud announced his retirement from international rugby after not being selected for France's Rugby World Cup warm-up matches.